Flipkart vs Amazon India Interview: Two Very Different Tests

 A Six-Week Timeline for Both

-- Week 3: Write all LP stories, drill STAR format out loud
+- Week 3: LP stories written and drilled out loud

-- Week 4: Machine coding practice (two to three full problems with timer)
+- Week 4: Machine coding with timer, two to three full problems

 - Week 5: System design concepts, mock LP interviews